eaccx/kyruus/README.md

 The problem statement can be found in the root directory

 ## Instructions to build and run the example application
-The following instructions apply to Linux (Fedora)
+The following instructions apply to Linux (Fedora).
+It is assumed that the environment have the following tools already installed:
+* maven
+* docker
+* java 8+
+* a working internet connection for Docker and Maven to work

 ### As a maven application